 - Child development and issues specific to the needs of adopted children

 - The effects of neglect, lack of stimulation, abuse, and institutionalization on children

 - Identity formation and the importance of cultural and racial awareness

 - The importance of connections and continuity for children

-PRIDE training can be completed through a Children’s Aid Society or through a private PRIDE trainer for a fee.
-A schedule of private PRIDE training sessions can be found at https://secure.adoptontario.ca/pride.main.aspx
+PRIDE pre-service training can be completed through a CAS at no cost or through a private PRIDE trainer for a fee.
+Please contact your local CAS to enquire about PRIDE or view a schedule of private PRIDE pre-service training sessions at https://secure.adoptontario.ca/pride.main.aspx.

 Each adoption system has unique requirements.
-Additional documentation, interviews and education may be necessary.
-No one practitioner or agency can fully approve you to adopt within all three systems, and Children’s Aid Societies cannot complete a home study for the sole purpose of inter-country adoption.
+Additional documentation, interviews, and education may be necessary.
+No one practitioner or agency can fully approve you to adopt within all three systems, and CASs cannot complete a home study for the sole purpose of inter-country adoption.